The Man of Sin

-The first completed day of the last seven years of the “Age of Grace” is October 29, 2008.
-This last seven years is better known as the End Time Tribulation Period.
+The first completed day of the last seven years of the “Age of Grace” could be October 29, 2008.
+The last seven years are better known as the End Time Tribulation Period.

 It is well known that the last seven years are equally divided into two parts, 1260 days and 1260 days.
 The first half is simply known as “The Tribulations” while the second half is known as the “Great Tribulations.”

 Within the time period of the “Great Tribulations,” there will be a time known as “Jacob’s Trouble.”
 This will be a time of unparalleled terror such as never has been experienced on this earth or will ever be experienced again.